Chapter 5: Aggregate Demand and Its Related Concepts Class 12 Economics NCERT Solutions

 Question 5: What is APC?
 How is it calculated?

 Question 6: Distinguish between APS and MPS.
-The value of which of these two can be negative and when?
+Which can be negative?

 Question 8: Differentiate between APC and MPC.